You have configured a secure LDAPS connection to your LDAP server from a Sonatype server product such as Nexus Repository or 3 IQ Server.

 JDK-8200666 (not public)

-The workaround in the release note is brute force and optional.
+The workaround in the release note is brute force and is optional.
 It disables secure some LDAP secure connection validation.
-If you care enough about having a secure connection to your LDAP server, you won't use this workaround long term.
+If you care enough about having a secure connection to your LDAP server, you won't use this workaround long-term.